jjalmeidadev/jjalmeidadev/README.md

 <h3 align="center">My Buddy:</h3>
 <p align="center">
-In this moment of getting my self used to this new perspective of technology and education, my buddy Raphael is attentively mentoring me.
+In this moment of getting myself used to this new perspective of technology and education, my buddy Raphael is attentively mentoring me.
 Check out his profile in https://github.com/RaphaelSilva09</p>